BinaryFemboys/runtime-memory-patcher/README.md

 # **Credits**

-This tool was made by th BinFbs (od8m-deltrix)
+This tool was made by the BinFbs (od8m-deltrix)

 # **Binary Femboys Bytepatch Patcher**